Baron von Steuben and Well Regulated American Volley Fire

 Photo from germanparadenyc.com

 But the baron is making somewhat of a cultural comeback on another front.
 Friedrich von Steuben preferred the company of men.
 While there is no conclusive evidence that he was (he lived way before children were required to decide and declare their sexuality in elementary school), it is possible, perhaps even likely, that von Steuben came to America, at least in part, to escape persecution for being homosexual.
-Gays in uniform can look to von Steuben as, potentially, one of America’s first LGBTQIA military heroes.
+Gays in uniform can look to von Steuben as, potentially, one of America’s first LGBTQ+ military heroes.

 For many years, the very definition of American was someone ether forced out of their own country, or dragged away from it by indentured servitude or slavery.
 The USA is a nation of immigrants, most of whom sought a better life than they could find at home.